joshua-cheng2210/CSCI4131-FinalProj-TodoList/README.md

 - the todo-deadline text wil be in red if the deadline is missed and the checkbox is not checked; orange if the deadline is close like within 1 hr
 - other styling
 - think about varying screen size

+# bugs
+- when registering a new acc, on submit, the pw will be posted in the url